-10. Install the mesh and the sponge material into the air filter case.
+- 10. Install the mesh and the sponge material into the air filter case.
 NOTICE: Make sure that the air filter element is properly seated in the air filter case.
 Never operate the engine with the air filter element removed.
-This will allow unfiltered air to enter the engine, causing rapid engine wear and possible

-- engine damage.
-Additionally, operation without the air filter element will affect the fuel injection system with subsequent poor performance and possible engine overheating.
-[ECB00761] - 11.
+Doing so would allow unfiltered air to enter the engine, causing rapid engine wear and possible engine damage.
+Additionally, the fuel injection system would be affected resulting in poor engine performance and possible overheating.
+[ECB00763] - 11.
 Insert the projections on the air filter case cover into the holders on the air filter case, and then install the air filter case cover by hooking the holders onto the cover.

-- 1. Air filter case cover - Place the hoses in their original position as shown.
+- 1. Air filter case cover - 12.
+Place the hoses in their original position as shown.